 BY PAKSY PLACKIS-CHENG

-The Nuclear Zero lawsuit is filed by the Republic of the Marshall Islands, which is still dealing with the fallout of the 67 major nuclear tests done in the past by the United States.
+The Nuclear Zero lawsuit was filed by the Republic of the Marshall Islands in 2014.
+The island in the Pacific Ocean is the still dealing with the fallout of the 67 major nuclear tests done in the past by the United States.
 The lawsuit calls on the nine nuclear nations to adhere to the Nuclear Non-Proliferation Treaty (NPT).

 What is your role in the Nuclear Zero cases?

 In the case brought by the Marshall Islands against the United States, I’m the lead counsel.
 That is in federal court.
 In the cases at [the International Court of Justice] The Hague, I’m one of a team of lawyers working for the Marshall Islands.

 What are the desired outcomes of these lawsuits?

 We filed nine applications in The Hague.
 The International Court of Justice is a court of consent, so you can only be sued if you have consent on file.
 It’s called an optional clause declaration.
 That’s why the cases against the U.K., India, and Pakistan are going forward.
 The other six cases against the other nations holding nuclear weapons are invitations for them to consent and come to court.
 To date, they have not accepted those invitations.